 The Milner/Schwarz Farmhouse Story

-The Milner -Schwarz Farmhouse Museum (located on Fire Engine Red Rd in Loveland CO.) was built in 1873 by the sons of Joseph Milner, Sr., for his daughter-in-law Emily and his son Joseph Jr. His sons were skilled masons and built the house of three courses of brick, keeping it painted white most of its life.
+The Milner -Schwarz Farmhouse Museum (located at 710 Railroad Ave. in Loveland CO.) was built in 1873 by the sons of Joseph Milner, Sr., for his daughter-in-law Emily and his son Joseph Jr. His sons were skilled masons and built the house of three courses of brick, keeping it painted white most of its life.
 An unsolved historical mystery is why, in 1872, Joseph Sr. deeded the westernmost parcel of his 80 acres solely to his daughter-in-law and not to his son.

 Joseph Sr. and Ann Milner emigrated from Yorkshire, England, to Canada in 1830.
 Joseph was a successful contractor and banker, and the family enjoyed a wealthy lifestyle.
 The couple had six children: Joseph, Jr., William, James, Sarah, Samuel, and Benjamin.